(This article was originally published as “The 4 Must-Haves of a Design Proposal” in 2018.)

 Use the Fohlio web clipper to quickly and easily gather products to use in your mood board.
 You don’t have to pick out every single piece of hardware, or even details like dimensions and price.
 At this point, the visuals and the narrative are all that matter.

-Don’t worry about wasting your time, either: If you do end up using those products in the final specification schedule, you can go back to where you got them at the click of a button.
+Don’t worry about time, either: If you do end up using those products in the final specification schedule, you can go back to where you got them at the click of a button.
 You can then start collecting details like price, model number, etc.